 If the target SCell is known to UE and semi-persistent CSI-RS is used for CSI reporting, then Tactivation_time is:

-- 3ms + max(Tuncertainty_MAC + TFineTiming + 2ms, Tuncertainty_SP), where Tuncertainty_MAC=0 and Tuncertainty_SP=0 if UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation command at the same time.
+- 3ms + max(Tuncertainty_MAC + TFineTiming + 2ms, Tuncertainty_SP), where Tuncertainty_MAC=0 and Tuncertainty_SP=0 if:

+- UE receives the SCell activation command, semi-persistent CSI-RS activation command and TCI state activation command at the same time, or

+- UE has received tci-ActivatedConfig for the SCell before SCell activation and the SCell activation command and the semi-persistent CSI-RS activation command are received at the same time.

 If the target SCell is known to UE and periodic CSI-RS is used for CSI reporting, then Tactivation_time is:

-- max(Tuncertainty_MAC + 5ms + TFineTiming, Tuncertainty_RRC + TRRC_delay-THARQ), where Tuncertainty_MAC=0 if UE receives the SCell activation command and TCI state activation commands at the same time.
+- max(Tuncertainty_MAC + 5ms + TFineTiming, Tuncertainty_RRC + TRRC_delay-THARQ), where Tuncertainty_MAC=0 if:

+- UE receives the SCell activation command and TCI state activation commands at the same time, or

+- UE has received tci-ActivatedConfig for the SCell before SCell activation.

 If the PCell/PSCell and the target SCell are configured as FR1-FR2-1 CA or if the PCell/PSCell and the target SCell are in a FR2-1 band pair with independent beam management, and the target SCell is unknown to UE and semi-persistent CSI-RS is used for CSI reporting, provided that the side condition Ês/Iot ≥ -2dB is fulfilled, then Tactivation_time is: